dtrac/dtrac/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About
 -  **Working :**  Microsoft Azure Cloud :cloud:
--  **Learning :** Cybersecurity, Python, how to be a decent employee after 20+ years as a freelancer...  :grey_question:
+-  **Learning :** Cybersecurity, Python, how to be a decent employee after 20+ years as a freelancer...  :blue_book:
 -  **Hobbies :** Ultrarunning :running_shirt_with_sash:

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------